-If you get a period regularly and your periods are usually 27-30 days apart, start progesterone on the 14 th day after flow began and take it for 14 days, or until cycle day 27.
-If your cycles are regular but short (for example, if your period lasts 19 – 26 days), then start progesterone on cycle day 12.
-You would take it for 14 days, that is, through cycle day 25.
+The first day of menstruation is called “day 1.”
+If you get a period regularly and your cycles are usually 27-30+ days long, start progesterone on the 14th day after flow began and take it for 14 days or until cycle day 27.
+If your cycles are regular but shorter (for example, if your period starts every 21–26 days), then start cyclic progesterone/MPA on cycle day 12 and continue it for 14 days or until cycle day 25.

-If your period starts before you have finished the 14 days of progesterone (for example, on the 9th day of taking it) finish the full 14 days , but start the next progesterone 14 days after the period began (see Diagram 2 ) .
-This allows progesterone to “catch up” with the estrogen your body is making.
+If your period starts before you have finished the 14 days of progesterone/MPA, finish the full 14 days, but start the next progesterone 14 days after the flow began.

-If your period starts while you are still taking progesterone, always continue taking it for the full 14 days.
-If this early flow persists, you may need a higher dose of progesterone, or to take it more than 14 days.
-The early flow is a sign of high estrogen over-stimulating the endometrium (lining of the womb).
+If your period starts while you are still taking pro- gesterone/MPA, always take it for the full 14 days.
+If this early flow persists, or you are in perimenopause, then you either need daily progesterone/MPA for three months or to increase the dose of cyclic progesterone therapy to 400 mg.
+The early flow is a sign that your body is making high levels of estrogen that are over-stimulating the endometrium (uterus lining) and causing heavy bleeding.

-As soon as your period returns, start taking progesterone again 14 days after the start of your flow, as shown in Diagram 1.
+If you have not started to flow within 2 weeks of taking cyclic progesterone/MPA, it means your own estrogen levels are low.
+After 14-days “off,” start the next progesterone cycle.
+As soon as your flow returns, then start taking progesterone/MPA again, 14 days after the start of your flow, as shown in Diagram 1.

 Are There Any Side Effects?

-You may notice some changes in your breasts, feelings of warmth and other evidence of normal progesterone action.
-If you get moody, feel bloated and have very sore breasts, it means progesterone is temporarily stimulating your body to make high estrogen levels.
+You may notice some changes in your breasts, feelings of warmth and other evidences of normal progesterone action.
+If you get moody, feel bloated and have very sore breasts it means progesterone is temporarily stimulating your body to make higher estrogen levels.
 This improves after one cycle.